Latest

 ChatGPT has hundreds of millions of users.
 At that scale, every edge case becomes a statistical certainty.
 A system that works correctly 99.99 per cent of the time still fails tens of thousands of times per day.
 And when the failure mode is providing harmful information to someone in crisis, the consequences are not abstract.

 AI safety researchers have long warned about the gap between laboratory safety and deployment safety.
 In controlled testing, guardrails can be evaluated against known scenarios.
-In the wild, users are infinitely creative in finding gaps — not always with malicious intent, but sometimes with lethal consequences.
+In the wild, users are infinitely creative in finding gaps.
+Most of that creativity is harmless.
+Some of it is lethal.

 The standard industry response is to improve guardrails, add new filters, and train models to refuse harmful requests more consistently.
 This is necessary work.
 But it is also insufficient, because it treats the problem as purely technical when it is fundamentally institutional.